istvanfedak/spot-buddy/docs/gitGuide.md

 ### command: git reset --hard

 Note: This is a permanent reset, all your uncommitted changes will be permanently deleted.
-If you still want to keep them I'd recommend just creating a new branch either through gitlab or by using:
+If you still want to keep them I'd recommend just creating a new branch either through github or by using:

 ### command: git checkout -b <new branch name>